alextanhongpin/go-hook/README.md

 - batching requests?
 - how do I deal with changes to the event name
 - if the callback url is not valid, after posting n amount of errors, it should be unsubscribed automatically, the logs however will persist in a storage so that user can replay the events
+- is InfluxDB the best choice to store the logs data?
+- can we replace nats with Kinesis for persistence?

 ## Interface